-If you’re shipping temperature-sensitive freight, consider delivery time as a priority when you’re choosing a freight company or a particular shipping option.
+If you’re shipping temperature-sensitive freight, consider delivery time as a priority when you’re choosing a freight business or a particular shipping option.

 5. Work Around Peak Times

-This can vary from company to company.
-So, talk to your transport company about the times of year, day, week when shipments take the longest.
+This can vary from business to business.
+So, talk to your transport business about the times of year, day, week when shipments take the longest.
 Just about any trustworthy shipping company will have access to these analytics and would be willing to help you plan around peak times to reduce time on the road.

 6. Track Your Shipments

-It’s critical to track your temperature-sensitive shipments via the tracking tools made available to you through your shipping company.
+It’s critical to track your temperature-sensitive shipments via the tracking tools made available to you through your shipping business.
 You may have a trustworthy relationship with your shipper.
 But it never pays to fall down on this obligation.
-You’re the one who has everything to lose, not the transport company.
+You’re the one who has everything to lose, not the transport business.